Policies and Resources

 The Bloustein School takes Rutgers University and school student policies, procedures and resources seriously.
 They help contribute to a more efficient, effective, equitable and safe learning environment for its community.
 Below please find a sampling of areas that are frequently inquired about.
 For a comprehensive list of student policies, please see the school’s online catalog.

 Athletic facilities are available on each campus.
 The nearest facilities to our school are the Easton Avenue Gym (a.k.a.
 Rutgers Fitness Center) or the fitness center at the Cook Douglass Recreation Center.
-All University athletic facilities require a valid RU Connection / ID card for entry.
+All University athletic facilities require a valid RU ID card for entry.
 They also require that you first pass a fitness test (a.k.a.
-Fit Check) before you can use any cardio vascular equipment.
+Fit Check) before you can use any cardiovascular equipment.
 There is a small fee for the testing.

 All students should explore green alternatives in their commute to the school.
 The Bloustein School has bicycle racks available for student use located by the front and back entrances of the building, as well as in the covered deck below.
 Please provide your own bicycle locks.

 Graduate students are permitted to purchase business cards at their own expense.
 Students interested in purchasing cards must go through the contracted University vendor Dupli Online.
 Please contact email@example.com for assistance with ordering business cards.

 For undergraduate students, support is provided through a comprehensive and thorough set of capstone professional practice courses on “Internship” and “Leadership” which hold weekly/biweekly seminars covering many career development oriented topics.
 Resume, cover letter, LinkedIn, project management, internship/employment search are among some of those covered.
-In addition to the instruction provided at the Bloustein School, students should also consult with the Rutgers University Career Services for information on reviewing interview techniques, other job opportunities and various employment support services.
+In addition to the instruction provided at the Bloustein School, students should also consult with the Rutgers Career Exploration and Success for information on reviewing interview techniques, other job opportunities and various employment support services.
 Individual counseling is also available to both students and alumni.

 For graduate students, the computing labs in the Civic Square Building require a separate account registration and creation process.
-You will need to complete a required application that can be found on your orientation USB drive and return it to Bloustein IT Services for activation.
+You will need to complete a required application.
+Applications can be obtained and returned to Bloustein IT Services for activation.